department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 ## What kind of ID do I need when I apply for a VHIC?

-You’ll need to bring one of the following types of identification:
+You’ll need to bring one of these types of identification:

 - A current primary identification card
 - A state-issued driver’s license